Developer Guide

 - User requests for help.

-- CampusBridge displays the relevant section of the user guide.
+- CampusBridge displays usage information in the result box and opens the relevant section of the user guide in the browser.

 Extension: